-Having been transformed by God, Jacob (now Israel) went ahead to meet Esau his brother with confidence.
+Having been transformed by God, Israel (former Jacob) went ahead to meet Esau his brother with confidence.
 Esau could not kill the new man, Israel (the righteous prince), for the sin of the old man, Jacob (the supplanter).

 Not only did Jacob as a result of his divine transformation escape the wages of his sins (death), he also received a generational blessing from God.
 Hallelujah!

 The New Testament believers, unlike Jacob, don’t need to wrestle or struggle with God today to earn, gain or deserve His love, acceptance, favour or blessing, or to experience any divine transformation or salvation.
 Why?